Lord Edward Gleichen: Early life and family history

 Born as Count Albert Edward Wilfred von Gleichen, he was the only son of Prince Victor of Hohenlohe-Langenburg (a half-nephew of Queen Victoria) and his wife, Laura Williamina (a sister of the 5th Marquess of Hertford).
 Lady Feodora Gleichen, the noted sculptor, was his sister.

 Gleichen's comital title, shared by his sisters, derived from his mother, who had received it from Ernst II, Duke of Saxe-Coburg and Gotha, shortly before her morganatic marriage to his father.
 Gleichen had been an hereditary estate of the Princes of Hohenlohe in Germany since 1631, and their father voluntarily used it as a comital title to place himself on the same social footing as his wife.
 But Edward was not entitled to any land or revenues derived from this dynastic property.

 On 15 December 1885, the Court Circular announced Queen Victoria's permission for Edward's mother to share his father's rank at the Court of St James's, and henceforth they were known as TSH Prince and Princess Victor of Hohenlohe-Langenburg.
 But the Queen did not extend that privilege to their children, although she confirmed use of their German style as count and countesses.
 On 12 June 1913 Edward was granted precedence before marquesses in the peerage of England (while his sisters were granted precedence before the daughters of dukes in the English peerage).

-Career
+Early military career

 The Staff College, Camberley, class in 1890.
 Stood in the second row, second from the left, is Edward Gleichen.

 Gleichen served as a Page of Honour to the Queen from 1874 to 1879.